 Fire Safety In Your Kitchen: Fire Safety Equipment

-Fire extinguishers and fire blankets can make a huge difference to how you deal with a fire in your kitchen.
+Fire extinguishers and fire blankets can make a huge difference should a fire start in your kitchen.
 Without any proper safety equipment you should NEVER attempt to fight a fire.
-However, if you have the correct fire extinguishers and equipment to hand, tackling smaller kitchen fires can make the difference between redecorating your kitchen or moving away from your burned down home with just the possessions you escaped with.
+However, if you have the correct fire extinguishers and equipment to hand, tackling smaller kitchen fires can be the difference between redecorating your kitchen or moving away from your burned down home with just the possessions you escaped with.

-- A fire blanket should be considered a must for all kitchens, as these useful devices are able to control smaller fires with little mess.
+- A fire blanket is a must for all kitchens.
+These invaluable devices are able to control smaller fires with little mess.

-If you do buy and install fire fighting equipment into your home you need to make sure that any items bought meet the appropriate British Standard Specification and that they carry the kite mark.
-You should also ensure that you and your family are properly trained to to fight smaller fires in the kitchen.
+If you do buy and install fire fighting equipment into your home, you need to make sure that every item meets the appropriate British Standard Specification and that they carry the kite mark.
+You should also ensure that you and your family are properly trained to fight smaller fires in the kitchen.
 You can find training courses from local fire prevention companies and governing bodies.